openharmony/docs/en/contribute/OpenHarmony-security-design-guide.md

 **Description**: In cryptographic protocols (such as TLS, SSH, and IKE), MACs are usually used to verify the integrity of messages.
 Some protocols support truncated MACs.
 Truncation reduces MAC security.
 For example, SLOTH attacks against multiple cryptographic protocols (such as TLS and SSH) may craft collisions using truncated hash values.

+**Example**:

-**Example**: The following are some examples of truncated MACs.
+The following are examples of truncated MACs:

 The standard output lengths of HMAC-MD5-96, HMAC-SHA1-96, and HMAC-SHA2-256-96 configured in SSH are listed below.
 A shorter length is considered a truncation.

-(1) SHA-1/HMAC-SHA-1: The standard output length is 160 bits.
+- SHA-1/HMAC-SHA-1: The standard output length is 160 bits.
-(2) SHA-224/HMAC-SHA-224: The standard output length is 224 bits.
+- SHA-224/HMAC-SHA-224: The standard output length is 224 bits.
-(3) SHA-256/HMAC-SHA-256: The standard output length is 256 bits.
+- SHA-256/HMAC-SHA-256: The standard output length is 256 bits.
-(4) SHA-384/HMAC-SHA-384: The standard output length is 384 bits.
+- SHA-384/HMAC-SHA-384: The standard output length is 384 bits.
-(5) SHA-512/HMAC-SHA-512: The standard output length is 512 bits.
+- SHA-512/HMAC-SHA-512: The standard output length is 512 bits.
-(6) SHA-512/224/HMAC-SHA-512/224: The standard output length is 224 bits.
+- SHA-512/224/HMAC-SHA-512/224: The standard output length is 224 bits.
-(7) SHA-512/256/HMAC-SHA-512/256: The standard output length is 256 bits.
+- SHA-512/256/HMAC-SHA-512/256: The standard output length is 256 bits.

 3-13 When HMAC is used for data integrity protection, do not use the calculation result of hash(key\|\|message) or hash(message\|\|key) as the MAC value